Harshita-Kohli/Namaste-React/README.md

   - Eg: The `<Shimmer/>` component is one single module in our app.
 We can reuse it anywhere we want to create loading effect in the UI.
   - **Thus Modularity makes our code Reusable!**
 ##### How more testable?
-  - If we **encounter any bug in a particular functionality of our Modular code**, we have **a localised bug** i.e. we can easily figure our that the **bug arises from which module**.
+  - If we **encounter any bug in a particular functionality of our Modular code**, we have **a localised bug** i.e. we can easily figure out that the **bug arises from which module**.
 Now we can simply **test that component/module and resolve the bug**.
 Otherwise, we would have to **find the bug in that one single big module of the app, which would be very difficult.
 Thus Modularity makes our code more Testable!**

 #### 7. What are Custom Hooks?
 How to identify their need?
 - We know **React Hooks are utility functions provided by React developers**.
 They are **simply JS functions exported by the React library**, which we can reuse any number of times in our app.